CFA Exam Difficulty Explained: Get The Facts | Zell

 How Hard Is The CFA Exam

-CFA or Chartered Financial Analyst is considered to be one of the toughest exams in the field of finance.
-This competitive exam comes in three levels and each level comprises ten papers.
-All of the subjects learnt in this examination are based on advanced financial concepts like income, derivatives, portfolio management, wealth management, corporate finance and financial ethics as per the current times.
-Passing the CFA exam is not an easy feat, it requires you to study diligently and patiently.
+Chartered Financial Analyst (CFA) is considered to be one of the toughest exams in the field of finance.
+This competitive exam comes in three levels, and each level comprises of ten subjects.
+All of the subjects learnt in this examination are based on advanced financial concepts like income, derivatives, portfolio management, wealth management, corporate finance, and financial ethics as per the current times.
+Passing the CFA exam is not an easy feat; it requires you to study diligently and patiently.
 However, once you’ve cleared the examination, we assure you, there’s no looking back.

 Since this course equips you with advanced investment concepts, you’ll be working in some of the most prestigious investment fields like Investment Banking, Portfolio Management, Hedge Fund Management, etc.